NEW NETHERLAND SEMINAR

 September 20, 2014 at the Carole F. Huxley Theater, Cultural Education Center, Albany, NY: "1614"

-"1614" will commemorate the 400th anniversary of the construction of Fort Nassau on Castle Island in the port of Albany.
-It will feature five speakers: Jeremy Bangs, Director of the Leiden American Pilgrim Museum Foundation, Leiden NL; Leslie Choquette, Professor of History Assumption College, Worcester, MA; Willem Frijhoff, consultant on research in history, chair Cultural Dynamics (NWO), visiting professor at Erasmus University Rotterdam, NL; William A. Starna, Professor Emeritus of Anthropology at the State University of New York College at Oneonta; and Len Tantillo, historical and marine artist, Nassau, NY.
-These speakers will place the Dutch trading post in its historical context as well as offer arguments for its probable location on the island.
+"1614" commemorated the 400th anniversary of the construction of Fort Nassau on Castle Island in the port of Albany.
+It featured five speakers: Jeremy Bangs, Director of the Leiden American Pilgrim Museum Foundation, Leiden NL; Leslie Choquette, Professor of History Assumption College, Worcester, MA; Willem Frijhoff, consultant on research in history, chair Cultural Dynamics (NWO), visiting professor at Erasmus University Rotterdam, NL; William A. Starna, Professor Emeritus of Anthropology at the State University of New York College at Oneonta; and Len Tantillo, historical and marine artist, Nassau, NY.
+These speakers placed the Dutch trading post in its historical context.
+Len Tantillo also offered arguments for its probable location on the island.

 Full brochure here.